lulen11/cake-homework/README.md

 * Styling choices:  I’m also very familiar with Tailwind CSS but again, I’m faster without it.
 I prefer to use Sass and to set up my projects with CSS modules.

-* Whether to include app directory (for the new Next.js App Router

 * Defined routes using App Router because it’s simply more familiar to me having used this set up in my last few projects.
 I also am familiar with the pages directory but now it feels like a legacy option.
 I prefer the layouts, nested routing and the organisation for scalability.

 Then to finalise the initial setup, I created a git repository, initialised git in my project and linked the two.
 I made my first commit on main, then branched off to `development` to show you how I would normally work on a development branch (or a feature branch) to collaborate and secure version control.